» go back «

 Tomorrow's gonna feel like yesterday

 The repetition is what really calms me about this song, second to the lyrics.
 Every strum of the guitar reminds you that the pain you're hearing now is what has already been and always will be embedded in your body, no matter where you are in life now.
 The shame of it steadily creeps forward with time and only fades away when you're temporarily well enough to ignore it, and then it hits you again with that dreadful noise of the guitar.
-It feels like it's welcoming me to express my own hatred along with it.
+It feels like a morbid sort of welcome.

 Of course "Mother" could refer to many things.
 But as someone who has a bit of problems regarding their literal mother, it hits me just right.
 It is the perfect expression of pain and self-disgust.
-Battling with the idea of needing and craving the exact thing that hurt you, and hating yourself for that.
+Needing and craving the exact thing that hurt you, and hating yourself for that.
+"I hate my greed, Mother," "Mother, you disgust me."

-This is not filth; this song is what love is.
+This is not filth - this song is almost perfectly describing what love is.

-There are a lot of Mother Mother songs that could take up this spot, for just how incredible and weird and delicately painful so many of their songs are.
+There are a lot of Mother Mother songs that could go on this list.
 But I just like this verse because it's relatable.

 All my life, oh, all my life